-^{9. (}a) Details of Unspent CSR amount for the preceding three financial years:
+9. (a) Details of Unspent CSR amount for the preceding three financial years:

 SI.
-No. Preceding financial year Amount transferred to Unspent CSR Account under Amount spent in the reporting financial year erred to any fund s 'Il as per Section 13 • Amount remaining to be spent in succeeding financial years (in ₹) muncial year Section 135 (6) (in ₹) (in ₹) Name of the Fund Amount (in ₹) Date of transfer.
+No. Preceding financial year Amount transferred to Unspent CSR Account under Amount spent Amount transferred to any fund specified under in the reporting Schedule VII as per Section 135(6), if any , , Amount remaining to be spent in succeeding financial years (in ₹) financial year Section 135 (6) (in ₹) (in ₹) Name of the Fund Amount (in ₹) Date of transfer.
 NA NA Nil NA NA NIL NA NA